fshlarf/fshlarf-newsfa/README.md

-# newsfa
+# newsfa (newsfa.herokuapp.com)

-> Website news & information by using Nuxt.js (Vue.js)
+> News & information web by using Nuxt.js (Vue.js).
-You can test this project in newsfa.herokuapp.com (free hosting by heroku)
+You can test this project in newsfa.herokuapp.com (free hosting by heroku).

 ## Build Setup